cdlib/eschol-ui/README.md

 For basic CSS concepts, please see [CSS Syntax and Selectors](https://www.w3schools.com/css/css_syntax.asp).

-### The Inspector Tool

-A browser's Inspector tool is probably the most useful tool to verify and debug styles as you're building.
-Here's a common development practice:

-1. Browse to the UI library component or layout.
-2. Open your browser's dev tools and pick the Inspector.
-3. Click on the UI element with your pointer and to highlight it.

-From there, you can verify the component's name, style attributes, and parent/child HTML nodes.
-You can also change a style property or create a new one right in the browser to see its effect before you try it within the component's **scss** file in development.

-### Using Test Borders

-Another useful tool is to apply a border within any part of your styles in order highlight an element on the screen.
-For example, if you're styling a component and you're not sure your styles are getting applied in the right place, you can temporarily paste any of these three border style properties with Sass variables within your styles:

-* `border: $bred;` (produces a red border)
-* `border: $bblue;` (produces a blue border)
-* `border: $bgreen` (produces a green border)

-These should only be used for testing and not committed into the repo.

 ### Nesting Selectors

 Selectors in this UI library usually contain nested parts - [a feature of Sass](http://sass-lang.com/guide#topic-3).
 The following code examples below use nested Sass.